apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committers.md

 It still can't handle task failure.

-**Using the "classic" `FileOutputCommmitter` to commit work to Amazon S3 risks loss or corruption of generated data**
+**Using the "classic" `FileOutputCommmitter` to commit work to Amazon S3 risks loss or corruption of generated data**.

 To address these problems there is now explicit support in the `hadoop-aws`